naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.7.WAN.VPN.IPsec.md

  There are CE (customer edge) and PE (provider edge) routers - PE routers add and remove the labels.

 #### Internet Connection Options

+Broadband connection options typically are used to connect telecommuting employees to a corporate site over the Internet.
+Includes DSL, cable and wireless.

+###### DSL